Articles

 The research paints a consistent picture across study designs and populations.

-2022: Prospective cohort (UK), n=not specified.
+• 2022: Prospective cohort (UK).
 Shoulder pain patients receiving passive treatment (manual therapy, acupuncture, electrotherapy) experienced equal or more pain and disability at 6 months compared to those who did not receive these interventions (2).

-2024: Cross-sectional survey, n=1,288.
+• 2020.
+Cross-sectional survey, n=1,288 orthopaedic manual therapists.
 42.5% of orthopaedic manual therapists believed nocebo effects — negative outcomes produced by patient expectations — pervade clinical practice.
 Yet systematic education on avoiding these effects remains absent from undergraduate training (4).

 How passive treatment extends disability